AllanChain/hugo-xmag/README.md

 # HUGO XMAG Solarized

+**:warning: DEPRECATED!** No mainatainance!
+The author is not using hugo any more!

 The original Hugo XMag theme description is below the separating line.

 This fork will never be merge to the original one because I did so much modifications and most importantly, changed the colorscheme.